boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter-iterative-mode.md

 # Dashboard Parameter – Iterative Mode

 Iterative mode is a special feature that comes with the dashboard parameter.
 Iterative mode allows you to call an API iteratively by changing a particular query parameter or endpoint to bring all data into Bold BI.
-To see how dashboard parameter works, refer to the Configuring Dashboard Parameters.
+To see how the dashboard parameter works, refer to the Configuring Dashboard Parameters.

-> **NOTE:**  We are recommending the **Iterative mode** dashboard parameter only for the extract mode.
+> **NOTE:**  We recommend using the **Iterative mode** dashboard parameter only for the extract mode.
 If used in live mode, the dashboard loading performance will be affected based on the number of iterations.

 ## When to use Dashboard Parameter Iterative Mode?

 Bold BI data source allows you to invoke a single API at a time.
 When connecting a data source in Bold BI, it will extract the data of a particular endpoint that was provided during the connection.
-But sometimes, it requires calling multiple APIs by just updating the query parameter or endpoint value alone.
-Here, the iterative mode comes into the play to achieve this.
+However, sometimes it requires calling multiple APIs by just updating the query parameter or endpoint value alone.
+Here, the iterative mode comes into play to achieve this.

-The iterative mode can be used only in the following cases,
+The iterative mode can be used only in the following cases:

 1. Call multiple similar endpoints by just updating values such as query parameter, header, and more.